 In the “Before Times,” I used to wait to buy travel insurance until everything was completely booked – sometimes I would even wait until the day before I was leaving to insure my trip.

 But this was pre-pandemic.
-Pre-sudden border closures and ever-changing entry restrictions.
 Back in the days when I was really only concerned about emergency medical coverage, and not as much about what would happen if I had to cancel my whole trip.
+Now, that's something I think about more frequently!

 In our current travel atmosphere, I would think about insuring your trip a little earlier to ensure that it will be covered in case something unforeseen happens.
 Many travel insurance providers will only cover your entire trip if you purchase coverage within 15 days of making any trip arrangements (i.e. booking flights).

 The main thing you want travel insurance for is to cover emergency medical costs, including medical evacuation/repatriation.
-You also may want it in the case of lost baggage, or trip interruption due to things like natural disasters or terrorism.
+You also may want it in the case of lost baggage (a real concern these days), or trip interruption due to things like natural disasters or terrorism.

 And in our ‘Rona-filled world, you may also want coverage in case another global pandemic pops up and screws up all your plans.
-Epidemics/pandemics never used to be covered by most travel insurance plans, but a lot has changed in the last year.
+Epidemics/pandemics never used to be covered by most travel insurance plans, but a lot has changed in the last couple of years.

 You're still unlikely to find “cancel for any reason” (CFAR) insurance offered by most providers, but many travel insurance companies will cover some changes/cancelations tied to COVID-19 now – but you need to read terms carefully.